-What do we do in Dhanteras?
+How do we celebrate Dhanteras?

 People try to please goddess lakshmi in Dhanteras.
-A lamp is lit at the entrance of the house to welcome lakshmi.
+A lamp is lit at the entrance of the house to welcome Lakshmi.
 People sing aartis and devotional songs and offer sweets and fruits to her.
 Followers also worship Kuber who is known as the treasurer of wealth on the day of Dhanters.